-If we understand this prayer pattern correctly than all our needs are included and covered.
+If we understand this prayer pattern correctly then all our needs are included and covered.

-In the NT there are many illustrations what for we must to pray.
+In the NT there are many illustrations of what we must/ should pray for:

-We are commanded to pray in spirit, - "and pray in the Spirit on all occasions with all kinds of prayers and requests.
-With this in mind, be alert and always keep on praying for all the Lord's people" (Ephesians 6:18).
+We are commanded to pray in the spirit, - "and pray in the Spirit on all occasions with all kinds of prayers and requests.
+With this in mind, be alert and always keep on praying for all the Lord's people."
+(Ephesians 6:18).

-We must pray may gospel spread around the world rapidly; may people hear it and accept it.
-"As for other matters, brothers and sisters, pray for us that the message of the Lord may spread rapidly and be honored, just as it was with you" (2 Thessalonians 3:1).
+We must pray may the gospel spreads around the world rapidly; may people hear it and accept it.
+"As for other matters, brothers and sisters, pray for us that the message of the Lord may spread rapidly and be honored, just as it was with you."
+(2 Thessalonians 3:1).

 We must pray continually for all saints who are going through hardships.
 We must pray without ceasing to be protected from every evil one.
 We must pray may we endure and stay in the Word of God, in the Truth in spite of all circumstances.
 We must pray for strength and wisdom to see the truth and apply it in our daily lives.
 (John 3:21; 2 Thessalonians 3:3; Mathew 6:13).

 We must pray continually and ask God to fill other believers and ourselves with the "knowledge of His will through all the wisdom and understanding that the Spirit gives, so that you (all the saints) may live a life worthy of the Lord and please Him in every way: bearing fruit in every good work, growing in the knowledge of God, being strengthened with all power according to His glorious might so that you may have great endurance and patience, and giving joyful thanks to the Father, who has qualified you to share in the inheritance of His holy people in the kingdom of light."
 (Colossians 1:8-12).